huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 * `description` - (Optional, String) Specifies the description of an instance.
   It is a string that contains a maximum of 1024 characters.

+* `deleted_nodes` - (Optional, List) Specifies the ID of the replica to delete.
+This parameter is mandatory when you delete replicas of a master/standby DCS Redis 4.0 or 5.0 instance.
+Currently, only one replica can be deleted at a time.

+* `reserved_ips` - (Optional, List) Specifies IP addresses to retain.
+Mandatory during cluster scale-in.
+If this parameter is not set, the system randomly deletes unnecessary shards.

 The `whitelists` block supports:

 * `group_name` - (Required, String) Specifies the name of IP address group.